 4. Third-party apps

-If you have third-party apps that are also used for streaming content, such as videos, movies, TV series and music, then these could be interfering with the smooth running of AirPlay.
-Some of the most problematic include Duet and AirParrot, although there are several others and they can prevent from AirPlay from working as it should.
+If you have third-party apps that are also used for streaming content, such as videos, movies, TV series, and music, these could interfere with the smooth running of AirPlay.
+Some of the most problematic include Duet and AirParrot, although there are several others, and they can prevent AirPlay from working as they should.

 To avoid this problem, it’s recommended that these third-party apps are switched off (whichever iOS or macOS device they're on), then restart the device before trying to use AirPlay again.